 Photo courtesy: bobman

-The fruit is better eaten out of hand on its own, without any add-on or seasonings.
+The fruit is better eaten out of hand on its own, without any add-ons or seasonings.

 Pulp pureed and mixed with other fruits in salads or can be used for ice-cream toppings.

 Cherimoya juice is a refreshing drink.

-Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, and ice; and serve chilled as sorbet or with other fruit cocktails and milkshakes.
+Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, and ice; and served chilled as sorbet or with other fruit cocktails and milkshakes.

 ≻≻- Back to Fruits from Cherimoya.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.